peitalin/vrf-passkey/packages/passkey/src/server/README.md

 # Server Package

-Simple, framework-agnostic NEAR account service creating accounts and registering users into the Web3Authn contract.
+A simple account service for creating accounts and registering users with the Web3Authn contract.

 ## Usage